gvwilson/sensibleadventures/arecibo/arecibo.md

 Black doesn't wait for them to finish their sentence.
-Anyone with sixty trillion new dollars to spend on an observatory at Earth's L3 point, halfway around the solar system, can afford the hundred million or so it costs to hack someone's service conditioning.
+Anyone with sixty trillion new dollars to spend on an observatory at Earth's L3 point, halfway around the solar system, can afford a few billion to hack someone's service conditioning.
 When any personality traits that might have impaired Red, Green, and Blue's performance were suppressed, a few extra commands were slipped in.

 Black keys a trigger sequence.
-Their three crewmates stiffen and then relax, their eyes slightly out of focus.
+Their three crewmates go limp, their eyes slightly out of focus.

 "go to the rv," Black orders.
-"put yourselves in slow mo and launch for earth immediately."
+"put yourselves in slow mo and launch for earth. do it now"
 The return vehicle is little more than an ion drive and four metabolism suppression capsules.
 Its AI will easily be able to adjust for only having three bodies on board.

-Black undogs the hatch to the RV while the other three strip and empty their bladders and bowels.
+Black undogs the hatch
+while the other three strip and empty their bladders and bowels.
 Red airswims into the claustrophobic capsule followed closely White.
 They busy themselves with tubes and leads.